 How?
 First, take a look at your business growth plans.
 Then, build a corresponding workforce hiring strategy that gives you insight into when hires need to be made across the year to sustain your company's vision and cost model.
 Once you have a picture of which teams need to grow, you can work with your leaders and partners in Finance and HR to identify the level and skill sets required.
 Aggregate those skills and what you know about company and team culture so you can begin to source for specific profiles (personas) in a focused but on ongoing way.

 Then, when your hiring manager asks for a junior-level Java developer who also happens to be a master of automated testing, you'll already have candidates in your ATS ready to review.
 You may even hire some of them!
 To hear more from Sedef on building talent personas for future-focused sourcing, listen to the webinar featured in the additional resources below, and fast-forward to minute 13.

 Take your sourcing to the next-level with tips on building a future-focused pipeline from Sedef Buyukataman of Proactive Talent Strategies.watch webinar

-7. Perfect your outreach messages
+7. Perfect your outreach messages for sourcing candidates

 You’ve worked hard to source the right candidates, but that doesn’t matter if they won’t engage with you.
 A few rules of thumb: Lead with a subject line that will stand out and make the candidate want to open and read your message; always personalize your message with relevant information you found about them; paint a brief picture of the role and your organization; and explain how you think they could contribute to the team.